 300g self-raising flour, 150g shredded suet, 200ml water, pinch of salt.
 Combine flour and salt in a mixer (dough hook), crumble in the suet.
 Add water gradually until it comes together.
 Makes one large pudding or 6 individual.

 200g cooked or cured fish blitzed with same weight in creamy dairy and/or mayo.
 Flavour with herbs and citrus.
 For chunky pate, blitz half the fish and then flake in the rest.

 Whole pepper in oven at 200˚C, 25 mins.
 Cool, peel and seed.

 Peppers, sweet and sour Gordon Ramsay

 Sliced red peppers, red onion and olive oil in a hot pan.
 Season.
 Add 1 tbsp sugar to caramelise a bit.
 Add red wine vinegar to glaze.
 Reduce heat, add more oil and stew for a few mins.
 Add basil chiffonade, cook 30 seconds and serve.

 Mix chopped garlic and parsley and add to a dish at the end of cooking.

 100g strong flour, 50ml water, pinch salt and a quarter tbsp olive oil per person.
 Cook pasta in ‘mild seawater.’

 Thinly slice or shave veg.
-Balance vinegar and sugar while heating.
+Dilute vinegar 2:1 with water, add 1 tbsp salt per 750ml liquid and heat.
+Add sugar if liked to taste.
 Cover veg with liquid and cool.
 Add chilli, peppercorns, whole spices and herbs as fit.
 Chill.

 Beef: 200˚C, 20mins, then 160˚C for 20 mins/500g (medium) or 15 mins/450g (rare).